The TOP Line

 Additionally, studies show that exercising while on a lower-calorie diet is more effective at promoting weight loss than dieting alone.

-For example, a review of 66 studies found that combining low-calorie diets with an exercise — especially resistance training — is more effective at promoting weight and fat loss than dieting alone.
+For example, a review of 66 studies found that combining low-calorie diets with exercise — especially resistance training — is more effective at promoting weight and fat loss than dieting alone.

 Download Plan here